dr-michael-haley/imcanalysis/CSF3/README.md

 **Purpose**:
 Handles the image denoising pipeline.
 You can turn denoising on/off, select methods, channels, and QC parameters.

+> [!IMPORTANT]
-Most of these parameters are covered in the IMC_Denoise documentation! https://github.com/PENGLU-WashU/IMC_Denoise/tree/main
+> Most of these parameters are covered in the IMC_Denoise documentation (https://github.com/PENGLU-WashU/IMC_Denoise/tree/main)

 **Parameters**:
 - run_denoising (bool, default: True): Enable or disable the denoising step.
 This is included in case you wanted to run the QC steps without re-running any denoising.